maypok86/otter/docs/user-guide/v2/features/deletion.md

 })
 ```

 You may specify a deletion handler for your cache to perform some operation when an entry is deleted, via `OnDeletion`.
-These operations are executed asynchronously using a goroutine.
+These operations are executed asynchronously using a goroutine by default.

 When the operation must be performed synchronously with deletion, use `OnAtomicDeletion` instead.